Tom-Bonnike/netlify-plugin-inline-critical-css/README.md

   # All inputs are optional, so you can omit this section.
   # Defaults are shown below.
-  # You can also refer to the `critical` documentation: https://github.com/addyosmani/critical.
+  # You can also refer to `critical`’s documentation: https://github.com/addyosmani/critical.
   [plugins.inputs]
     # Whether to minify the generated critical-path CSS.
     minify = true